firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 - Motors and controllers run hotter after voltage upgrades; monitor temperature and raise recuperation-off voltage to 4.15 V to avoid throttle kicks on full batteries.[^thermal-ops]
 - Rita’s 25 A ceiling limits how much hill-climb torque a small booster pack can add—plan dual motors or uprated controllers for sustained grades.[^hill-limit]
+- Rita delays external-pack engagement until after boot to dodge Xiaomi’s error 24 voltage check; that guard disappears if you run only an external pack without the internal battery connected.[^error24-guard]
 - Voltage-matched packs extend range dramatically (~2.1× on the Pro, ~2.8× on base models) but still demand honest capacity and careful current sharing.[^range-planning]
 - Avoid hammering low state-of-charge packs with high current—overheating drivetrains is more likely than starving quality cells.[^soc-warning]
 - Rita’s 25 A ceiling limits steep hill attempts with tiny boost packs; use controller reinforcements or dual-motor conversions when climbs trigger repeated cutbacks.[^hill-limit]